Rehabilitation of the retention area Oberfüllbruch

 Table of contents

-Short description
+Brief description

-The scale modeling (M 1:20) of the terrain cubature and the technical structures was carried out according to Froude's law of similarity.
+The true-to-scale modeling (M 1:20) of the terrain cubature and the technical structures was carried out according to Froude's law of similarity.
 This was followed by the model tests with detailed data acquisition and data evaluation as well as the creation of a numerical 3D HN model for improved flow visualization.
 The main focus of the investigations was on determining the discharge characteristics at the inflatable weir and the bed load in the downstream water of the weir system.

 Media